bdwilson/security-guidance/SecurityChecklist.md

 Karma](https://www.creditkarma.com/) and/or [Turbo (by
 Intuit)](https://turbo.intuit.com/) who offer apps that provide this service in hopes that you'll take advantage of their credit offers.

+# Credit Card Safety

+## Reducing Credit Card Fraud
+There are many options available to help you fight credit card fraud.
+The goal in most of these is to keep your real credit card information away from online retailers - by abstracting the payment process using virtual credit cards or a service such as Apple Pay, the online retailer does not have access to your credit card information.
+1. Virtual credit cards is a feature that many providers offer that allow users to create and manage one-time or one-site only credit cards.
+Captial One has one such feature called ENO that has a browser plugin to do just this; other providers may offer something similar.
+If your credit card provider does not do this, [Privacy.com](https://privacy.com) has a service that will do this for free, however you must link your Debit or Checking account to the service and make payments from it.
+2. Use a payment service vs. providing your credit card directly to a online retailer.
+These services are a middle man between you and the retailer, thus making it so the retailer does not have access to your original credit card information.

 ## Monitoring your Credit Cards
 Keeping up with the charges on your credit cards used to require you to wait for a monthly statement.